ROSARIA V. MUNSON, J. Archer and Helen C. Turner Professor2

 Classical Studies: 5 credits in Greek, Latin, Classical Studies or Ancient History.

 Ancient History: A course minor in Ancient History will consist of four courses in Ancient History, and an attachment to one of them.

 Culminating Exercise/Senior Course Study

 The culminating experience for course majors in Greek, Latin, Classical Studies, and Ancient History is a .5-credit senior course study (GREK 098, LATN 098, CLST 098, ANCH 098).
 This independent study will be taken in the senior year to prepare for a graded oral exam taken in the spring with the Classics faculty.
 The oral exam will be based on a 2-credit seminar the student has completed.
 The students will submit their final exams and a paper from the seminars, which may be revised.
 The oral exams focus on the seminar as a whole as well as on the papers and written exams submitted.

 Honors Program in Classics

-Greek and Latin: For a major in Greek or Latin, preparation for honors exams will normally consist of three seminars.
+Greek and Latin: For an honors major in Greek or Latin, preparation for honors exams will normally consist of three seminars or course-plus-options and a total of 10 credits are required.
 A student minoring in Greek or Latin will take one external examination based on one seminar.
-Minors are, however, strongly encouraged to take more than one seminar, in order to be adequately prepared for the examination.
+Honors minors are, however, strongly encouraged to take more than one seminar, in order to be adequately prepared for the examination; 5 credits or more are recommended.

-Ancient History: For a major in Ancient History, one preparation will be a seminar in either Latin or Greek.
-The other two preparations can be another seminar in the same language and a course-plus-attachment, or two courses-plus-attachments.
-Students minoring in Ancient History will take three courses in Ancient History and add an attachment to one of them.
+Ancient History: For an honors major in Ancient History, one preparation will be a seminar in either Latin or Greek.
+The other two preparations can be another seminar in the same language and a course-plus-attachment, or two courses-plus-attachment options.
+Students minoring in Ancient History will take four courses in Ancient History and add an attachment to one of them.
 That course-plus-attachment will be the preparation for the external exam.
 No ancient language is required for this minor.

 Senior Honors Study